 To fit the car seat in either car, we had to move up the front passenger seat, which was left with little legroom.
 It was a small inconvenience we were willing to live with.

 The real problem came when we packed our car for our first trip to visit my in-laws.
 We weren’t even taking our dog with us.
 That’s when we realized a bigger car would make vacations and trips to visit family a lot more comfortable.

 3. Vacations Cost More

 Before my wife got pregnant, we went on cruises once or twice a year.
 We knew how much to budget for the two of us and always made sure we set aside enough money.
 Once my wife was 20 weeks pregnant, we could no longer go on cruises.

 We knew we wanted to go on a cruise after our son turned 6 months old.
 But we hadn’t considered that cruises charge per person.
 Before having a child, keep in mind that vacations will cost more, whether it’s for another plane ticket or more food.

 4. Dental Expenses Add Up Fast

-My wife and I were hit by other surprise costs after having a child, and we’re not alone.
+My wife and I were hit by other surprise expenses after having a child, and we’re not alone.
 “Dental care is a huge expense I never really thought about before we had kids,” said Holly Johnson, the founder of Club Thrifty.
 My wife and I hadn’t thought of this either.
 Turns out there are many dental expenses to plan for.